sirio81/vmcli/README.md

   * create a directory for guests configuration files named 'guests' and a sub folder for each cluster using the same cluster name:
     /etc/vmcli/guests/production
  - Guest configuration file has the extension '.conf' (or it will be ignored).
- - In guest's configuration file you must set the option '-name'.
+ - In guest's configuration file you *must* set the option '-name'.
  - The guest name and the guest configuration file name must match.
 I.e.

     /etc/vmcli/guests/production/debian.conf

         --name debian

- - It has to be possible to connect to hosts by ssh without specifying user or port (see Cluster Setup).
+ - It has to be possible to connect to hosts by ssh *without specifying user or port* (see Cluster Setup).
- - 'socat'; 'parallel-ssh' and all other command used by the vmcli have to be in your user PATH.
+ - 'socat'; 'parallel-ssh' and any other command used by the vmcli has to be in your user PATH.
  - All hosts use the same qemy/kvm command.